po1/axcli/README.md

 axcli <action server> <goal>
 ```

-Bash should provide TAB-completion of both available action
+Bash should provide TAB-completion of available action
 servers and their associated goals.